The Theoretical Context in Which this Consulting Business operates

 epistemological humility perhaps in the form of coherently argued/substantiated conjectures rather than as ideological truths.
 (Karl Popper)

 the cosmic universe to operate on the basis of playfully entertained conjectures.
 (Sartre, Camus).
-This school of thought which perhaps can
+This school of thought which perhaps can best

-level of conviction (if not even faith) must be reasonably possible to give human beings the sort of guidance that would allow them to
+conviction (if not even faith) must be reasonably possible to give human beings the sort of guidance that would allow them to

 embark with confidence on the inherently speculative enterprise that life imposes onto them.
 It hence comes as no surprise that the Idealistic